Thank you to all who attended our 9th National conference and helped make it a memorable event!

 After much analysis and discussion, ACHA has made the final decision to transition our ACHA 9th National Conference to a virtual event.
 We thank you for remaining patient as we rescheduled our event twice throughout the last two years with consideration of the COVID-19 pandemic and the safety of our attendees at the forefront.

 Please click here for the factors that contributed to our decision and what this transition means for those already registered as well as other members of our community moving forward.

 ACHA offers our unique 9th National Conference, from June 23-25, 2022, with two separate educational tracks that anyone registered can attend.
 The Patient/Family Conference offers attendees the chance to hear the latest information about managing their disease from top national congenital heart specialists.
 It is also a great opportunity to meet others with CHD and to give and receive support.
 The Health Professionals Conference is an opportunity for health professionals with a focus on ACHD to strengthen their skills and learn about new strategies for treating their patients and improving their quality of life.
 This track also brings together top international congenital heart researchers working to move the CHD field forward by developing new treatments for CHD.

-*We offer CMEs and CEUs at the National Conference.
-Attendees must register as a medical professional member in order to obtain them.
+*We are offering 11.5 CMEs and CEUs at the National Conference.
+Attendees must register as a medical provider in order to obtain them.

 There are two different tracks associated with the National Conference: Patient/Family and Health Professionals.
 ACHA encourages ACHD patients, family members, teens and young adults diagnosed with congenital heart disease to attend the conference.
 We also invite ACHD doctors, physician assistants, nurse practitioners, social workers, nurses, fellows and residents to attend as well.